UNLV shooting: Here’s what we know about the victims, suspect

 The shooting started at 11:45 a.m.
 Wednesday on UNLV’s campus, said Adam Garcia, the vice president and director of the school’s police services.

 Officers from every local police agency responded to the active shooting call.
-They were still working to clear the university campus, building by building, as of 1:30 p.m.
+They were still working to clear the university campus, building by building, as of 4:15 p.m.
+As of 5:15 p.m., it’s unclear if authorities are still clearing the campus but McMahill said the investigation will continue overnight and into Thursday morning.

-All public Nevada colleges and universities would be closed for the remainder of the day out of an abundance of caution, though Garcia stressed there was no further threat suspected.
+All public Nevada colleges and universities were closed for the remainder of the day out of an abundance of caution, though Garcia stressed there was no further threat suspected.

 How many victims are there in the UNLV shooting?